French fries: Chile

 The oldest documents where a fried potato is mentioned are from Chile in 1629 in the city of Nacimiento, extracted from Happy Captivity, written in 1673 by Chilean Francisco Núñez de Pineda, where he narrates his experiences as a captive war soldier in 1629 at the hands of Mapuche warriors.
-In the text, he mentioned eating "papas fritas" (fried potatoes) in 1629 and women "sent fried and stewed potatoes" to the chiefs.
+In the text, he mentioned eating "papas fritas" (fried potatoes) in 1629 and Mapuche women "sent fried and stewed potatoes" to the chiefs.
 The exact shape is unclear, likely wide slices or cubes fried in lamb or guanaco tallow which was customary.
 However, the cane shape originates from Europe.

 Spain

 French fries in their current form may have been invented in Spain, the first European country in which the potato appeared from the New World colonies.
-Professor Paul Ilegems, curator of the Frietmuseum in Bruges, Belgium, believes that Saint Teresa of Ávila of Spain cooked the first french fries, and refers also to the tradition of frying in Mediterranean cuisine as evidence.
+Professor Paul Ilegems, curator of the Frietmuseum in Bruges, Belgium, believes that Saint Teresa of Ávila of Spain cooked the first French fries, and refers also to the tradition of frying in Mediterranean cuisine as evidence.

 Belgian–French dispute

 The Belgians and French have an ongoing dispute about where fries were invented.

-The Belgian food historian Pierre Leclercq has traced the history of the french fry and asserts that "it is clear that fries are of French origin".
+The Belgian food historian Pierre Leclercq has traced the history of the French fry and asserts that "it is clear that fries are of French origin".
 They became an emblematic Parisian dish in the 19th century.
-Frédéric Krieger, a Bavarian musician, learned to cook fries at a roaster on rue Montmartre in Paris in 1842, and took the recipe to Belgium in 1844, where he created his business Fritz and sold "la pomme de terre frite à l'instar de Paris" ("Paris-style fried potatoes").
+Frédéric Krieger, a Bavarian musician, learned to cook fries at a roaster on rue Montmartre in Paris in 1842, and took the recipe to Belgium in 1844, where he created his business, Fritz, and sold "la pomme de terre frite à l'instar de Paris" ("Paris-style fried potatoes").
 The modern style of fries born in Paris around 1855 is different from the domestic fried potato that existed in the 18th century.